TosbackCgusBridge-Bot/CGUs-versions/Kay/Privacy Policy.md

 Mon-Fri 10:00 AM to 10:00 PM ET
 Sat-Sun 12:00 PM to 9:00 PM ET

-**FREE SHIPPING** on any online purchase.
+**FREE OVERNIGHT SHIPPING** on any online purchase.
 No minimum!
 Browse Our Jewelry Featured Items Browse Our Designers and Collections

 SIGN UP FOR